ALTERNATE TALES OF THE STAR FORCE

 STAR BLAZERS, SPACE BATTLESHIP YAMATO, and all related names and elements are copyright © 1998 by Voyager Entertainment, Inc and Leiji Matsumoto.
 Star Blazers is a registered trademark of Jupiter Films, Inc. All Rights Reserved.

-NOTE: This story and its successors represent an Alternate Reality that may or may not coincide with the events portrayed in the STAR BLAZERS and SPACE BATTLESHIP YAMATO series and movies.
+NOTE: This story and its successors represent an Alternate Reality that may not coincide with the events portrayed in the STAR BLAZERS and SPACE BATTLESHIP YAMATO series and movies.

 Special Thanks to Derek C. Wakefield and the rest of THE ISCANDAR PROJECT for ideas and concepts of theirs I have been permitted to use herein.
 These ideas are copyright © 1998 by Derek C. Wakefield and THE ISCANDAR PROJECT.
 Otherwise, all original concepts contained herein are copyright © 1998 by Frederick P. Kopetz.